 After heading back into the centre of Busan it was time for lunch.
 Stopping somewhere near Pusan National University we found a restaurant where we ordered iced noodles (Milmyeon – a local speciality) with fried rice and chicken (Dakgalbi Bokumbab).

 In the afternoon I got my first proper look at the coastline in Busan, which is after all a port city!
 Surrounded by tall buildings Kwanganri beach was somewhat surreal but even more extraordinary was the huge double-decker suspension bridge they had built straight across the bay on the horizon.
 My pictures don’t really do it justice so I suggest checking it out on Google Maps, how this thing was ever built is amazing!

 Whilst it wasn’t a particularly hot day there were still plenty of people having fun in the water and even a few swimming.
-Apparently in the hight of summer the beaches are teaming but since most Koreans don’t like getting a suntan they bring thousands of umbrellas – just take a look here!
+Apparently, in the height of summer, the beaches are teaming but since most Koreans don’t like getting a suntan they bring thousands of umbrellas – just take a look here!